JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/creating-monsters.md

 Tracks overall health, physical power, and resistance to poisons.
 It is the ability of a creature to survive a direct hit, not its ability to avoid danger!

-## Dexterity
+## Agility

 Start with **10** as a base, and if the creature is particularly quick, agile, or nimble, increase the number as necessary.
 If it is slow to respond, bulky, or clumsy, lower the number.

-## Willpower
+## P

 Determines a creature's ability to withstand the influence of another, as well as their power over others.

-It also acts as a measurement of their defense in magical or spiritual matters.
+It  acts as a measurement of their defense in magical or spiritual matters.

 ## Attacks